maximeamsellem/Snapsoft.Dora/README.md

   - Improve validations rules
 - Developer experience
   - Automate code formatting
+  - Provide a more detailed developer API documentation
+  - Use serilog request middleware to have shorter logs
+  - Use serilog colored console logging for better log parameter display
+  - Consider reducing IOC declaration by scanning assemblies
 - Tests
   - Some validation tests are missing
   - Ideally implement load tests